ttwag/P10_Sudoku_Master/README.md

 ## Helpful Links
 There are some web sudoku problems that you could play with this solver: https://www.websudoku.com

-The test cases for 9x9 sudoku came from: Test cases come from: https://mathsphere.co.uk/downloads/sudoku/10203-hard.pdf
+The test cases for 9x9 sudoku came from: https://mathsphere.co.uk/downloads/sudoku/10203-hard.pdf

 If you are excited and want to build a solver yourself, you could try out LeetCode [Problem 37](https://leetcode.com/problems/sudoku-solver/) and its related problems.